5 from 12 reviews

 Ingredient Notes

 • Salmon: Choose your salmon fillets that are firm with brightly colored flesh.
 Frozen salmon works too, thaw completely before cooking.
+You can also buy a large piece of salmon and cut it into ~6 oz pieces.

 Step by Step Directions: